chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ![opensearch](./images/opensearch.png)

 # Configure Blackbox exporter for web based monitoring

+## Scope
+    These steps will be repeated on all of the following servers.
+      * Automate node
+      * Chef Infra Server

 ## Step 1: Verify Prerequisites
 Ensure that exporter pre-requisite configuration is completed.
 Refer to [Pre-requisites section](#prometheus-exporter-prerequisites)